-Ever since you heard that there exist separate amps for electric basses, you might be asking yourself – Can You Play A Bass Without an Amp?
+Ever since you heard that there exist separate amps for electric basses, you might be wondering if you really need another amplifier.

 It turns out there are economical workarounds to practice bass without an amplifier.
-But there’s enough reason why you should consider getting an amp to practice bass.
+But at the same time, there’s enough reason why you should consider getting an amp to practice bass.

 So let’s jump right into it!